Mirei Sasaki: 2013−2018: Early career

-Other ventures
+2019−2025: Hinatazaka46, expanding activities

+Sasaki portrayed the main character in the music video of Aimer's "Hanabiratachi no March", released in January 2019.
+She started modelling work in earnest by becoming an exclusive model for the fashion magazine Non-no in February.

+In March 2019, Hiragana Keyakizaka46 was spun off from Keyakizaka46 and rebranded into Hinatazaka46.
+Sasaki was one of five members representing Hinatazaka46 in "Hatsukoi Door" (初恋ドア), a collaboration track between the AKB48 Group and Sakamichi Series franchises released on the 2019 AKB48 single "Jiwaru Days".
+She again served as center for the main song of Hinatazaka46's second studio album (first under the Hinatazaka46 name) Hinatazaka (2020), "Azato Kawaii" (アザトカワイイ).

-Sasaki portrayed the main character in the music video of Aimer's 2019 song "Hanabiratachi no March".
-In February 2019, she became an exclusive model for the fashion magazine Non-no. On 18 September 2019, Sasaki hosted the 2019 MTV Video Music Awards Japan along with fellow Hinatazaka46 members Kumi Sasaki, Nao Kosaka, and Miho Watanabe.
+On September 18, 2019, Sasaki hosted the 2019 MTV Video Music Awards Japan along with fellow Hinatazaka46 members Kumi Sasaki, Nao Kosaka, and Miho Watanabe.

 As a bread lover, Sasaki hosted her first self-titled special program Kaiten!
 Mīpan Bakery (開店!みーぱんベーカリー) (2019) on TV Asahi CS 1.
-In April 2020, she became a regular lifestyle reporter for the "Kiterune!" segment of the long-running Nippon TV morning show, ZIP!.
-She also appeared in the TV Tokyo drama Japan Women's Gourmet Burger Club (2020) and as Mikura Sado in the live-action series adaptation of Kakegurui Twin (2021), and starred in the Hinatazaka46 drama Koeharu!
-(2021).
-In 2022, she co-starred in the television series Piece of Cake on Nippon TV, which was adapted into a stage play in January 2023.
-In March 2023, she co-starred as Yor Forger in the stage adaptation of best-selling manga Spy × Family.
+In April 2020, she became a regular lifestyle reporter for the "Kiterune!" segment of the long-running Nippon TV morning show, Zip!
+Her work in television acting continued with appearances in the TV Tokyo drama Japan Women's Gourmet Burger Club (女子グルメバーガー部) (2020) and as Mikura Sado in the live-action series adaptation of Kakegurui Twin (2021), as well as lead roles in the Hinatazaka46 drama Koeharu!
+(2021) and Piece of Cake (2022) on Nippon TV.
+She also headlined two stage plays in 2023, namely the stage adaptation of Piece of Cake and double cast as Yor Forger in the stage adaptation of best-selling manga Spy × Family.